Cúcuta Deportivo: Early years

 There is some dispute regarding the founding year of Cúcuta Deportivo, but according to historian Alfredo Díaz, the club was founded on 10 September 1924 as Cúcuta Sports Club.
 The club's first games outside of Colombia were against a team composed of players representing Caracas, Venezuela on 23 November 1926.
 Two days later, on 25 November, the team played in La Guaira, Venezuela.
 Cúcuta Sports Club became the base of the Norte de Santander football team that took part in the first Colombian National Games (Juegos Deportivos Nacionales de Colombia) in 1928 in the city of Cali.

-On 15 May 1949, the president of the Colombian football league invited the directors of Club Colpet, Chinaquillo, Guasimales, and Unión Frontera to strengthen Cúcuta Deportivo in order to compete in the new Colombian professional football league.
-In order to facilitate the economic reforms required to join the league, Hernando Lara Hernández bought 1,700 shares in the club in September of the same year.
+On 15 May 1949, the president of the Colombian football league invited the directors of Club Colpet, Chinaquillo, Guasimales, and Unión Frontera to strengthen Cúcuta Deportivo to compete in the new Colombian professional football league.
+To facilitate the economic reforms required to join the league, Hernando Lara Hernández bought 1,700 shares in the club in September of the same year.

 Between September and November 1949, before beginning its first campaign in the Colombian league, Cúcuta played Huracán de Medellín, Universidad de Bogotá, Boca Juniors de Cali, and Atlético Bucaramanga.
 The latter of these, Atlético Bucaramanga, is Cúcuta's arch rival, and their games are called the clásico of Eastern Colombia.

 1950–1994: Economic crisis, league runner-up

 In 1950, Cúcuta played in the professional league with a team consisting of 12 Uruguayan players.

 During its first professional season, Cúcuta won its first game against the now-defunct Sporting de Barranquilla (2–1), and also defeated Atlético Bucaramanga (0–1) at Atlético's ground in the first clásico of Eastern Colombia.
 Luis Albert "the Martian" Miloc scored the game's only goal.
 Cúcuta finished the year in fifth place out of 16 teams.
 More Uruguayan players were brought in for the 1951–52 season, including Schubert Gambetta and Eusebio Tejera.
 Cúcuta finished the following year in third place out of 18 teams.

 Between 1952 and 1953, the club found itself in its first economic crisis.
 Resolved not to be disbanded, the team's directors organized an exhibition tour in Central America.
-The team played in Costa Rica, El Salvador, and Guatemala and earned enough money in order to maintain its league status, which it succeeded in doing for two seasons.
+The team played in Costa Rica, El Salvador, and Guatemala and earned enough money to maintain its league status, which it succeeded in doing for two seasons.
 By 1954 the crisis had grown and the club was forced to exit the Colombian league for two years, returning in 1956.
 Cúcuta finished fourth in the league that year.
 Rolando Serrano, the earliest of the great local heroes, began his career at Cúcuta.
 Serrano later helped the Colombia national team qualify for the 1962 World Cup.

 In 1964, Cúcuta turned in their second best season-long performance to date.
 Under the management of Marino Vargas Villalta, Cúcuta finished second in the Colombian league, a single point behind champions Millonarios.